lbryio/lbry.tech/documents/glossary.md

 ### Mining Pool

 A service that allows separate owners of mining hardware to split the reward proportionally to submitted work.
 Since probability of finding a valid block hash is proportional to miner's *hashrate*, small individual miners may work for months before finding a big per-block reward.
 Mining pools allow more steady stream of smaller income.
 Pool owner determines the block contents and distributes ranges of *nonce* values between its workers.
 Normally, mining pools are centralized.
 P2Pool is a fully decentralized pool.

-### Miner

-A person, a software or a hardware that performs *mining*.

-### M-of-N Multi-signature Transaction

-A transaction that can be spent using M signatures when N public keys are required (M is less or equal to N).
-Multi-signature transactions that only contain one *OP_CHECKMULTISIG* opcode and N is 3, 2 or 1 are considered *standard*.

 ### Node